dotnet/performance/docs/microbenchmark-design-guidelines.md

 var result = Math.Max(x, y); // we use double overload because float has implicit cast to double
 ```

 It's our responsibility to ensure that the benchmarks do exactly what we want.
-This is why using explicit types over `var` is preffered.
+This is why using explicit types over `var` is preferred.